Inguinal Pain

 There are less common medical conditions and disorders that could cause inguinal pain and discomfort.
 They include intestinal inflammation, testicular cancer, testicular inflammation, enlarged lymph nodes, ovarian cysts, urinary tract infections (UTIs), and pinched nerves.

 Like in other conditions, the treatment for inguinal pain depends upon the underlying cause.
-Minor strains in the groin area may be treated at home, coupled with healthy lifestyle and rest.
+Minor strains in the groin area may be treated at home, coupled with a healthy lifestyle and rest.
 However, severe groin pain or those that are caused by a serious condition require medical attention.

 Home care is the common treatment option for inguinal pain caused by a minor strain.
 The best way to do to alleviate the discomfort and pain is to refrain from doing strenuous activity for a few days or weeks.
 Resting will allow the strain to naturally heal.
 Pain medications may also help manage the discomfort and pain.
-If there is a swelling, you may also apply ice.
+If there is swelling, you may also apply ice.

 If there is a fracture or broken bone, you may need surgery.
 If the underlying cause of the pain is inguinal hernia, you may also be required to undergo surgery for treatment, Prescription medications for pain and inflammation may also be required by your doctor.
 Other treatment options include physical therapy and treatments designed for a specific condition